-The Office of Admissions and Records is responsible for determining, for tuition purposes, the residence status of students enrolled at Nevada State College.
+The Office of the Registrar is responsible for determining, for tuition purposes, the residence status of students enrolled at Nevada State College.

 Each student claiming legal residence in Nevada must submit an Application for Resident Status.
 Recent Nevada high school graduates, whose parents' permanent address is listed as being in Nevada, are exempt from this procedure.